Here are the requirements for a specialty major after completion of the Elmhurst Management Program (business

 - MTH 345 Elementary Statistics

 Requirements for the economics major after completing the business administration program:

 Economics is not considered a specialty.
-It is a second major when put with the specialty or business administration major at Elmhurst College.
+It is a second major when put with the specialty or business administration major at Elmhurst University.
 Students, who wish to complete a major in economics after business administration program, and thus graduate with the double major, must complete the following courses:

 - ECO 414 Microeconomics